HI!

 The method attribute specifies the HTTP method (GET or POST) to be used when forms are submitted (see below for description):

-GET, the form data will be visible in the page address.
+• When you use GET, the form data will be visible in the page address.

 • Use POST if the form is updating data, or includes sensitive information (passwords).